 Once in this town of 65 residents, with its tidy stone houses and flowering window boxes, you can’t miss the only restaurant and pension, La Taberna.
 La Taberna serves up views of the valley, along with much-needed cold Mahou beer, hearty food and, for the brave of heart, a bracing chase of orujo (the local aquavit) to provide sustenance for the hike back down.

 Recommended family-friendly hotel in the Picos:

 Las Espedillas is a tiny, charming and very reasonable family-run B&B beloved by our Spanish friends who have been visiting for 20+ years.
+A truly wonderful find among family hotels in northern Spain.
 The town of Lon is so small that local kids followed our car as we drove in, and the owner, Angela, will make you feel like part of the family.

 For our Northern California family with roots in New York, Asturian beaches are ideal.
 They have the dramatic, uncrowded beauty of a Pacific beach without the fog, icy water, or deadly currents.
 And they have warm, gentle air without the cloying humidity of the East Coast.
 Of course, it’s all relative; our Spanish friends vastly prefer the warmer Mediterranean waters.

 There are many beautiful beaches along the A-8 coastal highway, but our favorite was Playa de Espasa, a wide, beautiful beach with ample amenities, parking, the ubiquitous beach bar/restaurant, a friendly surf school and souvenir vendors.
 Despite all this, it still has a laid-back feel.